framely/community/docs/guide/quickstart-channel.md

    ![deploy checked icon](/images/guide/pingpong/deploy_checked_icon.png)
    :::

 3. You can now complete the setup of your Meta app and test it out.
-To configure the Messenger Webhook, use the **Callback URL** and **Verify Token** values that you copied earlier and follow the instructions in the [Finish setup Messenger](../reference/channels/messenger.md#finish-setup-messenger) and [Test your chatbot](../reference/channels/messenger.md#test-your-chatbot) section.
+To configure the Messenger Webhook, use the **Callback URL** and **Verify Token** values that you copied earlier and follow the instructions in the [Finish Messenger setup](../reference/channels/messenger.md#finish-setup-messenger) and [Test your chatbot](../reference/channels/messenger.md#test-your-chatbot) section.